 Hospice care is free.
 There may be a small copayment of $5 for drugs or pain relief medication.
 (However, a Medicare prescription drug plan may end up covering the costs.)

 Learn more about the total cost of Medicare here.

 If you’re on federal retirement benefits, you get automatically enrolled in Medicare Part A and Medicare Part B on the first day of the month you turn 65.

-You can apply by visiting your local Social Security office, calling Medicare at 1-800-772-1213 or simply filling out an application online at the Social Security Administration website.
-Here is step-by-step guide to applying for Medicare.
+You can apply by visiting your local Social Security office, calling Medicare at 1-800-772-1213, or simply filling out an application online at the Social Security Administration website.
+Here is a step-by-step guide to applying for Medicare.